The Clear Edge

 One page.
 Complete.
 Immediately usable.

-Bypass Tactic 4: Document in Progressive Versions
+Bypass Tactic 4: Document Tasks In Progressive Versions

 Don’t try to create perfect documentation on day one.
 Build it through iteration.